 This medication may also be used to treat a certain type of stomach condition involving slowed digestion (gastroparesis).

-The dosage and length of treatment is based on your medical condition and response to therapy.
+The dosage and length of treatment are based on your medical condition and response to treatment.
 In children, the dosage is also based on age and weight.

 If you are taking this medication to prevent certain bacterial infections, take it exactly as directed by your doctor.
 Do not stop taking the medication without your doctor's approval.